 The Wisconsin earned income credit is available to working families with qualifying children.
 The amount of credit depends on your income and number of children.
-To claim the Wisconsin earned income credit you must file a Wisconsin Form 1 or 1A.
+To claim the Wisconsin earned income credit, you must file a Wisconsin income tax return using Form 1 or 1A.
 If you need more information, contact any department office.